fgcu-data-mining-project/spam-filter/README.md

 To classify messages using KNN with default K of 3:

 ```
-java Classify -a knn ./data
+java classifier.Classify -a knn ./data
 ```

 To classify messages using KNN with K of 5:

 ```
-java Classify -a knn -k 5 ./data
+java classifier.Classify -a knn -k 5 ./data
 ```

 To classify messages using Naive Bayes:

 ```
-java Classify -a nb ~/some/place/with/data
+java classifier.Classify -a nb ~/some/place/with/data
 ```

 ### Experimental Algorithms